-Southwest Airlines begins resuming flight operations after data issues grounded planes
+Southwest Airlines says it is 'resuming normal operations' after technical issues

+The airline told CNN it canceled around 500 flights because of the issue.
+Data from the aviation tracking website FlightAware reported 966 delays and showed the cancellations and delays together affected 42% of Southwest's schedule on Tuesday.

+The Federal Aviation Administration said it "issued a temporary nationwide ground stop at the request of Southwest Airlines while the company resolved a reservation computer issue."

-(CNN) — Southwest Airlines said it is beginning to resume flight operations after the airline's third-party weather data provider experienced intermittent performance issues Monday evening, grounding planes and delaying travel across the US.
+On Monday evening, the airline's third-party weather data provider experienced intermittent performance issues, grounding planes and delaying travel across the United States.

-Delta and Alaska Airlines also reported experiencing computer issues that impacted their ability to sell tickets.
+Delta and Alaska Airlines also reported computer issues Monday that affected their ability to sell tickets.

 Passengers across the country took to social media to express their frustration and demand answers after the issue left some people grounded, stranded and stuck on planes.